Hilbert's twenty-first problem: History

 It led to several bijective correspondences known as 'Riemann–Hilbert correspondences', for flat algebraic connections with regular singularities and more generally regular holonomic D-modules or flat algebraic connections with regular singularities on principal G-bundles, in all dimensions.
 The history of proofs involving a single complex variable is complicated.
 Josip Plemelj published a solution in 1908.
 This work was for a long time accepted as a definitive solution; there was work of G. D. Birkhoff in 1913 also.
 Plemelj (1964) wrote a monograph summing up his work.
-A few years later the Soviet mathematician Yuliy S. Il'yashenko and others started raising doubts about Plemelj's work.
-In fact, Plemelj correctly proves that any monodromy group can be realised by a regular linear system which is Fuchsian at all but one of the singular points.
-Plemelj's claim that the system can be made Fuchsian at the last point as well is wrong, unless the monodromy is diagonalizable there.
+In fact, Plemelj correctly proved that any prescribed monodromy can be realised by a regular linear system which is Fuchsian at all but possibly one of the singular points.
+The gap in his argument for making the remaining point Fuchsian was identified independently by Yuliy S. Il'yashenko and Armando Treibich Kohn in the early 1980s.
+Treibich Kohn showed that Plemelj's conclusion does hold when the corresponding monodromy matrix is diagonalizable.

-Indeed Bolibrukh (1990) found a counterexample to Plemelj's statement.

-This is commonly viewed as providing a counterexample to the precise question Hilbert had in mind;

-Bolibrukh showed that for a given pole configuration certain monodromy groups can be realised by regular, but not by Fuchsian systems.
-(In 1990 he published the thorough study of the case of regular systems of size 3 exhibiting all situations when such counterexamples exists.
-In 1978 Dekkers had shown that for systems of size 2 Plemelj's claim is true.
-Bolibrukh (1992) and independently Kostov (1992) showed that for any size, an irreducible monodromy group can be realised by a Fuchsian system.
-The codimension of the variety of monodromy groups of regular systems of size $n$ with $p+1$ poles which cannot be realised by Fuchsian systems equals $2(n-1)p$ (Kostov (1992)).)
-Parallel to this the Grothendieck school of algebraic geometry had become interested in questions of 'integrable connections on algebraic varieties', generalising the theory of linear differential equations on Riemann surfaces.
-Pierre Deligne proved a precise Riemann–Hilbert correspondence in this general context (a major point being to say what 'Fuchsian' means).
-With work by Helmut Röhrl, the case in one complex dimension was again covered.
+In 1989, Andrey Bolibrukh constructed a counterexample showing that Plemelj's stronger claim is false in general.
+His result gives a negative answer to Hilbert's twenty-first problem in the Fuchsian-system formulation: for a given pole configuration certain monodromy groups can be realised by regular, but not by Fuchsian systems.

+The relation between this result and Hilbert's original wording requires some qualification.
+Hilbert spoke of a linear differential equation, rather than a system, and described the behaviour of its solutions at the prescribed singular points by a finite-order growth condition, corresponding in modern terminology to regular singularities.
+For scalar linear differential equations regular and Fuchsian singularities are equivalent, but for systems they are not.
+Moreover, the scalar Fuchsian version was already known to have a negative answer in general unless additional apparent singularities were allowed.
+Bothner therefore distinguishes at least three interpretations of Hilbert's formulation: